mrkaleArduinoLib/gbj_appthermo_ds/README.md

 <a id="getTemperature"></a>

-## getTemperature()
+## getTemperature(), getTemperatureRound()

 #### Description
-The method returns the recently known averaged and statistically smoothed temperature from all active and valid sensors with successful recent conversion.
+The methods return the recently known averaged and statistically smoothed temperature from all active and valid sensors with successful recent conversion either with full precision or rounded value.
 * In case of entirelly failed conversion at all sensors on the bus the average temperature is `0`.
 * The precision of the averaged temperature value, but not precision of the measurement itself, depends on the measurement resolution (number of used fraction digits) of sensors set by [constructor](#gbj_appthermo_ds).

 #### Syntax
     float getTemperature()
+    float getTemperatureRound(byte precision)

 #### Parameters
-None
+* **precision**: Number of decimal places for rounding temperature value.
+  * *Valid values*: positive integers 0 ~ 255
+  * *Default value*: 2

 #### Returns
-The averaged temperature in degrees of Celsius (°C).
+The averaged temperature in degrees of Celsius (°C) or rounded to provided decimal places.

 [Back to interface](#interface)